-Net cash provided by financing activities was \$132 million for the nine months ended September 30, 2019 and the year ended December 31, 2019.
+Net cash provided by financing activities was \$132 million in the year ended December 31, 2019.
 This was primarily due to net proceeds of \$160 million from the sale of our Series H redeemable convertible preferred stock.
 This was partially off-set by \$28 million in repurchases of our capital stock.